-Following the issuance of the December Order, Drift Marketplace Inc. (Drift) filed a Petition for Waiver of the December Order on January 30, 2017, and an amended request for waiver petition was filed on January 31, 2017 (Waiver Petition).
-The Commission denied Drift's petition on September 15, 2017, based on, among other things, Drift's failure to provide the level of detailed information necessary to definitively establish that Drift could provide and report on its guaranteed savings product proposal to APP customers.2 On October 16, 2017, Drift filed a Petition for Rehearing and Clarification of the September Order (Rehearing Petition).
-For the reasons that follow, and by this Order, the Commission denies Drift's Petition for Rehearing and Clarification of the Order Denying Drift Marketplace Inc.'s Petition for Waiver of the Prohibition on Service to Low-Income Customers by Energy Service Companies.
+Following the issuance of the December Order, M&R Energy Resources Corp.
+(M&R) filed a Petition for Waiver of the December Order on January 30, 2017, and an amended request for waiver petition was filed on January 31, 2017 (Waiver Petition).
+The Commission denied M&R's petition on September 15, 2017, based on M&R's failure to provide the level of detailed information necessary to definitively establish that M&R could provide and report on its guaranteed savings product proposal to APP customers.
+On October 16, 2017, M&R filed a Petition for Rehearing and Clarification of the September Order (Rehearing Petition).
+For the reasons that follow, and by this Order, the Commission denies M&R's Petition for Rehearing and Clarification of the Order Denying M&R's Petition for Waiver of the Prohibition on Service to Low-Income Customers by Energy Service Companies.